 Handpicked by IWSC

 You’re probably no stranger to low and no alcohol wines and spirits.
-The IWSC experienced a near-400% boost in the number of entries to their low and no alcohol award categories in 2021, with dozens of wine, gin and rum alternatives claiming medals and trophies in the awards.
+The IWSC has experienced big growth in entrants to the low and no alcohol award categories in the last few years, with dozens of wine, gin and rum alternatives claiming medals and trophies in the process.

-With an ever-increasing number of people taking part in seasonal events like Dry January and Sober October – and with people cutting down in their drinking – there’s a demand for top-quality alternatives.
+With an ever-increasing number of people taking part in seasonal events like Dry January and Sober October – and with alcohol drinkers cutting their consumption more generally – there’s a demand for top-quality alternatives.
 While most might focus on simply replacing their favourite drink with a non-alcoholic version, there are now plenty of low and no drinks that don’t aim to mimic the mouthfeel of your favourite buttery white or the flavour of a crisp gin and tonic.
 Instead, these new wave low and no drinks stand out from the crowd and create a whole new world of booze-free imbibing.
-We’re talking kombucha, kefir, and tea-based sparkling drinks.
+We’re talking kombucha, kefir, tea-based sparkling drinks and more.

 copenhagen sparkling tea company bla bottle being poured into a glass